zvrba/SortingNetworks/README.md

 Playground for exploring implementation techniques for sorting networks.
 These can sort smaller arrays much faster than `Array.Sort()`; see [benchmarks](#benchmarks) below.

-## Project structure
+# Project structure

+The projects are developed with Visual Studio 2019 and target netcore3.1.
+The solution consists of two projects.

+## SNBenchmark

+This project dependes on BenchmarkDotNet.
+It contains validation code, benchmarks and demonstrates the use of sorting methods.
+The main program must be run with a single argument: `V` or `B`.

+When run with `V`, it runs an exhaustive validation of networks for element counts of up to 28.
+This is not possible for larger networks as `2^N` zero/one inputs would have to be tested.

+When run with "B", it passes the rest of the arguments to BenchmarkDotNet.
+Without any additional arguments, it will present a menu.
+All benchmarks call `Environment.FailFast` if the result is found to be unsorted so that this can be detected in the logs.

+## SortingNetworks

 `SortingNetworks` project is the main code and has no dependencies.
 The high-performance public types use `unsafe` code and can only be used from `unsafe` methods.
 The code depends on AVX2 instruction set.
 In addition, `AESRand` class depends on AES-NI instruction set.

-`SNBenchmark` project contains the benchmarks and dependes on BenchmarkDotNet.
-The main program contains code to exhaustively validate networks for element counts of up to 28.
-This is not possible for larger networks as `2^N` zero/one inputs would have to be tested.
-Benchmarks call `Environment.FailFast` if the result is found to be unsorted.
+### Sorting

+The main interface is `UnsafeSort` struct which exposes a couple of public fields and static factory functions.
+The actual sorting code is in `PeriodicInt` class.
+You are not expected to understand how it works without studying [references](#references).

+Directory `Attic` contains the (failed) experiment with expression trees and an earlier iterations of the periodic network.

+### Random numbers

+This subsystem consists of three classes: and abstract `UnsafeRandom` class and two concrete classes: `AESRand` and `MWC1616Rand`.
+These can be instantiated directly.  **NB!** The correctness of the code and the quality of random numbers has not been verified!
+Benchmarks use `MWC1616Rand` with a fixed seed as `AESRand` seemed to generate some obvious patterns. ()

-## Lessons learned
+# Lessons learned
 These were learned by inspecting the generated assembly code in Release mode.

 When random generator state is a `struct`, that variable must not be declared as `readonly` in its